LudvigDillen/FACT_for_PCMC/README.md

 To reproduce the left figure, use weights
 - `best_model_average_dist_bins_5_alt1_classes_34000_with_max_train_dist_5_new_val_metric.pth`
-- The data is found under `average_dist_bins_5_alt1_classes_34000_with_max_train_dist_5.zip` on OneDrive (ask if you want access).
+- The data is found under `average_dist_bins_5_alt1_classes_34000_with_max_train_dist_5.zip` on OneDrive ([link](https://lunduniversityo365-my.sharepoint.com/:f:/g/personal/lu2277di_lu_se/EiuTEaX8yIJMlRK8j5SLZpkBcqe9RdE7OTwmYMhv56h-eA?e=gBhf4H)).
 - Use the config file `cls_adaptive.yaml`.

 To reproduce the right figure, use weights
 - `best_model_regression_34000samples.pth`
-- The data is found under `regression_34000samples.zip` on OneDrive (ask if you want access).
+- The data is found under `regression_34000samples.zip` on OneDrive ([link](https://lunduniversityo365-my.sharepoint.com/:f:/g/personal/lu2277di_lu_se/EiuTEaX8yIJMlRK8j5SLZpkBcqe9RdE7OTwmYMhv56h-eA?e=gBhf4H)).
 - Use the config file `regression.yaml`.

 ![alt text](docs/confusion_rbc_vs_regression.png)

 #### Experiment 3:
-This table can easily be calculated from the confusion matrices in experiment 2, just do the math according the caption of table 2.
+This table can easily be calculated from the confusion matrices in experiment 2, just do the math according to the caption of table 2.

 **Table 2.** Comparison between regression-by-classification (RbC) and regression. $\xi_k$ represents the fraction of samples where the predicted label is at least $k$ classes away from the true label.